Management Training Courses

 Why choose evidence-based management training?

-We design all our management training courses using an evidence-based approach, to confirm that what you learn works, through research and practical experience.
+We design all our management training courses using an evidence-based approach.
+This helps us ensure that what you learn works, based on research and practical experience.
 This gives you powerful, proven methods and tools to help you get results.

 What does this mean in practice?
-Here is an example: an excellent resources for finding evidence-based management information is the Science for Work website.
-They report that there is an 80% chance that a successful training outcome depends on the trainee being motivated to learn.
+A good source for evidence-based management information is the Science for Work website.
+Here is an example.
+One of their reports finds there is an 80% chance that a successful training outcome depends on the trainee being motivated to learn.
 They conclude that there are some practical steps that will help motivate people to get more from their training, and illustrate three:

 1 ) Training needs assessment (TNA)